tshepang/blog/content/The First Grader (2010).md

 +++

 Touching drama about the oldest person (84) to start formal primary school education.
-Well, it so happens that he met opposition (there\'s isn\'t a shortage of idiots in the world).
+Well, it so happens that he met opposition (there's isn't a shortage of idiots in the world).
 The guy playing him gives a very good performance, and just as impressive are the schoolmates, especially the kid with an artificial leg.
-She also happens to provide the movie\'s most tear-jerking moment, where she mentions a future career of choice.
+She also happens to provide the movie's most tear-jerking moment, where she mentions a future career of choice.

 What makes these kids all the more impressive is that they were taken